Vishay Intertechnology: History

 Vishay Intertechnology was founded in 1962 by Polish-born Holocaust survivor Felix Zandman.
-The company was named after Zandman's ancestral village in present-day Lithuania, Veisiejai.
+The company was named after Veisiejai, Zandman's ancestral village in present-day Lithuania.
 It began operations with a patented technology that had two product lines: foil resistors and foil resistance strain gauges.
 In 1985, having grown from a start-up into the world's leading manufacturer of these original products, the company began an ongoing series of acquisitions to become a broadline manufacturer of electronics components.

-Having expanded into so many product lines, Vishay announced in October 2009 that it would be creating a spin-off company which focuses on their high precision technologies in Foil Technology.
-Vishay Precision Group represents approximately 9% of Vishay annual revenue, and included their product lines in Bulk Metal Foil Resistors, micro-measurements, load cells, process weighing, and on-board weighing.
+Having expanded into so many product lines, Vishay announced in October 2009 that it would be creating a spin-off company which focuses on its high-precision technologies in Foil Technology.
+Vishay Precision Group represents approximately 9% of Vishay's annual revenue, and included its product lines in Bulk Metal Foil Resistors, micro-measurements, load cells, process weighing, and on-board weighing.
 In July 2010, Vishay Intertechnology completed the spin-off of Vishay Precision Group (VPG).

 Since 1985, Vishay has pursued a business strategy that principally consists of the following elements: expanding within the electronic components industry, primarily through the acquisition of other manufacturers of electronic components; reducing expenses; transferring manufacturing operations to countries with lower labor costs and government-sponsored incentives; maintaining significant production facilities in regions where Vishay markets the bulk of its products; continually rolling out new products; and strengthening relationships with customers and strategic partners.
 As a result of this strategy, Vishay has grown from a small manufacturer of precision resistors and resistance strain gages to one of the world's largest manufacturers and suppliers of a broad line of electronic components.

 The former Spectrol Reliance factory in Swindon, England, (UK arm of Spectrol Electronics that was acquired by Vishay in 2000, originally known as Reliance Controls) was the last design by Team 4 (Su Brumwell, Wendy Cheesman, Richard Rogers, and Norman Foster), and is considered the first example of High-tech architecture in the United Kingdom.
 It opened in 1967 and was demolished in 1991, Spectrol Reliance moving to a different part of Swindon.